What are the closing costs associated with getting a mortgage in Oregon?

 2 answers

-by arch_mcdermott , 10 months ago
+by arch_mcdermott , a year ago

 @berta Closing costs associated with getting a mortgage in Oregon can vary based on several factors, including the loan amount, property value, and the specific terms of the mortgage.
 Here are common closing costs that borrowers may encounter: